Maybe it was a one-hit-wonder, maybe it took many months or even years of trying, but it finally happened. You’re pregnant! Now what?

 KKH Antenatal Care Clinics are operational from Monday to Friday from 8.30 am to 5.30 pm.
 Closed on Sundays and Public Holidays.

-Additional* private clinic sessions are available on weekdays from 5.30 pm to 8.30 pm and Saturdays from 8.30 am to 12.00 noon.
+Surcharges will apply for private patients if they opt for an appointment on weekdays from 5.30 pm to 8.30 pm and Saturdays from 8.30 am to 12.00 noon.

 Nervous?
 Don’t be